vlnn/marimo_aoc/README.md

 ## TODO

 - [ ] Make at least one day solution as I see it in my ideal world:
+  - [ ] day page template
     - [ ] Introductory text from AoC site
     - [ ] Literate-programming style sources of the solution
+    - [ ] Dynamic year/day output in the day template
   - [ ] Dynamic calculations for input examples
   - [ ] Some info for long-running calculations?
   - [ ] Puzzle-specific graphics generated in realtime?